Historical Political Events & Scandals

 Explanation

 Nelson Mandela became South Africa's first post-apartheid President on May 10, 1994, following the country's first fully democratic election in which all races could vote.
-Mandela had spent 27 years imprisoned by the apartheid government, primarily on Robben Island, before being released in 1990.
-He led the African National Congress (ANC) in negotiations to peacefully dismantle apartheid and transition South Africa to a multiracial democracy.
+Mandela had sepeent 27 years imprisoned by the apartheid government, primarily on Robben Island, before being released in 1990.
+He led the African National Congress (ANC) in negotiations to epeeacefully dismantle apartheid and transition South Africa to a multiracial democracy.
 He served as president until 1999 and is globally celebrated as a symbol of reconciliation and human dignity.

 🌟 Fun Fact